nathancarter/weblurch/doc/plan.md

 ## Repository organization

- * Change the `.solo.litcoffee` and `.duo.litcoffee` to instad use
-   `-solo.litcoffee` and `-duo.litcoffee`, so that source code will be correctly highlighted on GitHub, which is currently confused into thinking that the `.solo.litcoffee` extension is different from the `.litcoffee` extension.
  * The `app/` folder is getting cluttered.
 Create an `app/examples/` subfolder and move every `*-example.html` and `*-example.solo.litcoffee` into it.
 Update any relative links to other resources, and any links to